AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

       - float(3)
       - m
       - Yes
-      - position vector of the ground location G relatiave to planet frame P in P frame components
+      - position vector of the location G relatiave to parent body (planet or spacecraft) frame P in P frame components
     * - ``gHat_P``
       - float(3)
       -
       - No
-      - normal vector of the ground station boresight, default is unit vector of ``r_GP_P``
+      - normal vector of the location station boresight, default is unit vector of ``r_GP_P``
     * - ``fieldOfView``
       - float
       - rad
       - No
-      - edge-to-edge ground station field of view, default is :math:`\pi`
+      - edge-to-edge location station field of view, default is :math:`\pi`
     * - ``color``
       - int(4)
       -
       - No
-      - specify the ground station color using RGBA value of 0-255
+      - specify the location station color using RGBA value of 0-255
     * - ``range``
       - double
       - m
       - No
-      - range of the ground location, use 0 (protobuffer default) to use viz default
+      - range of the location station, use 0 (protobuffer default) to use viz default